msowers72/My-Portfolio/README.md

 <msowers72@yahoo.com>

 ## Description:
-I'm a Web Developer with a background in the Financial Services Industry and a life-long dedication to learning.
-This portfolio is a compilation of my
+Web Developer with a background in the Financial Services Industry and a life-long dedication to learning.
+This portfolio is a compilation of various projects, languages and technologies I have worked on.